amiaopensource/lenticular/lenticular/README.md

 ### Long-term goals

-- **CLI:** A command-line program that can be used by other softwares as well.
+- **CLI:** A command-line program that can be used by other software as well.
 That way, for example, FFmpeg (`ffmpeg` and `ffplay`) or `mpv` could be compiled with, or the restoration software `Diamant` could use it as a plug-in.
 The capability to use a library as a filter on the media player allows to show on-the-fly the lenticular colours while reading a greyscale file.
+This may be useull for quickly check if a film has been shot with the RGB filter on the lens or not.
-- **GUI:** A stand-alone program – directly inspired by [AEO-Light](https://usc-imi.github.io/aeo-light/) – that allows to generate the colours of digitised lenticular movie films, like _Kodacolor_ and _Agfacolor_.
+- **GUI:** A stand-alone program – directly inspired by [AEO-Light](https://usc-imi.github.io/aeo-light/) – that allows to generate the colours of a digitised lenticular movie films, like _Kodacolor_ and _Agfacolor_.
 This allows to tune the parameters for a better result.

 ---